wiviw5/reuploads-discord.py/README.md

 # Reuploads Bot

-A Discord Bot that Uploads files to discord channels and is able to save avatars, banners, and otherwise help out with managing server tasks.
+A Personal Discord Bot that Uploads files to discord channels and is able to save avatars, banners, and otherwise help out with managing server tasks.

+Config is generated on first run.